-The EINSTEIN system is used to protect federal civilian executive branch agencies.
+The EINSTEIN system is used to protect FCEB agencies.
 It is not used by the Department of Defense or the Intelligence Community.
-All of the EINSTEIN systems use widely available commercial technology.
+The EINSTEIN system uses widely available commercial technology.

 Importantly, EINSTEIN is not a silver bullet.
 Security cannot be achieved through only one type of tool.
-That is why security professionals believe in defense-in-depth: employing multiple tools in combination to manage the risks of cyber attacks.
-EINSTEIN provides perimeter defense for federal civilian executive branch agencies, but it will never be able to block every cyber attack.
-For example, it must be complemented with systems and tools inside agency networks, such as Continuous Diagnostics and Mitigation (CDM), and by proactive efforts from each federal agency to implement cybersecurity best practices such as multi-factor authentication and employee training.
+That is why security professionals believe in defense-in-depth: employing multiple tools in combination to manage the risks of cyberattacks.
+EINSTEIN provides perimeter defense for FCEB agencies, but it will never be able to block every cyberattack.
+For that reason, it must be complemented with other systems and tools inside agency networks, such as Continuous Diagnostics and Mitigation, and by proactive efforts from each federal agency to implement cybersecurity best practices, such as multi-factor authentication and employee training.

 The first iteration of EINSTEIN was developed in 2003.
-EINSTEIN 1 monitors the flow of network traffic transiting to and from federal civilian executive branch agencies.
-In technical terms, EINSTEIN 1 records and analyzes netflow records.
-This capability allows DHS to identify potentially malicious activity and to conduct critical forensic analysis after an incident occurs.
+E1 monitors the flow of network traffic transiting to and from FCEB agencies.
+In technical terms, E1 records and analyzes network traffic flow records.
+This capability allows CISA to identify potentially malicious activity and to conduct critical forensic analysis after an incident occurs.

-EINSTEIN 2, first deployed in 2008, identifies malicious or potentially harmful computer network activity in federal government network traffic based on specific known signatures.
+E2, first deployed in 2008, identifies malicious or potentially harmful computer network activity in federal government network traffic based on specific known signatures.
 In technical terms, it is an intrusion detection system.
-On a typical day, EINSTEIN 2 sensors generate approximately 30,000 alerts about potential cyber attacks.
-These alerts are each evaluated by DHS security personnel to determine whether the alert represents a compromise and if further remediation is needed.
-If so, DHS works with the victim agency to address the intrusion.
+On a typical day, E2 sensors generate approximately 30,000 alerts about potential cyberattacks.
+These alerts are each evaluated by CISA cybersecurity personnel to determine whether the alert represents a compromise and if further remediation is needed.
+If so, CISA works with the victim agency to address the intrusion.

-EINSTEIN 1 and 2 are fully deployed and screening all federal civilian executive branch traffic that is routed through a Trusted Internet Connection (a secure gateway between each agency's internal network and the Internet).
-In 2015, this is estimated to be over 90% of all federal civilian Internet traffic.
+E1 and E2 are fully deployed and screening FCEB traffic that is routed through Trusted Internet Connections (secure gateways between each agency's internal network and the Internet).

-DHS integrates privacy protections into all of its programs from the outset and employs a layered approach to privacy oversight for the department’s cybersecurity activities.
-It starts with the Department’s Chief Privacy Officer and extends through the National Protection and Programs Directorate (NPPD)’s Component Privacy Officer, the Director of Privacy Technology, and dedicated privacy staff across the department.
-Privacy Impact Assessments (PIAs) are conducted on each DHS program in order to identify and mitigate privacy risks at the beginning of and throughout the development life cycle of a program or system.
-PIAs help the public understand what personally identifiable information the Department is collecting, why it is being collected, and how it will be used, shared, accessed, and stored.
-PIAs use the Fair Information Practice Principles (FIPPs) to assess and mitigate any impact on an individual's privacy.
-PIAs for EINSTEIN 1, EINSTEIN 2, E3A can be found on the Cybersecurity and Privacy page.
+CISA integrates privacy protections into all its programs from the outset and employs a layered approach to privacy oversight for the agency's cybersecurity activities.
+It starts with CISA's Chief Privacy Officer and extends through dedicated privacy staff across the agency.
+Privacy Impact Assessments (PIAs) are conducted on each CISA program to identify and mitigate privacy risks at the beginning of and throughout the development life cycle of a program or system.
+PIAs help the public understand what personally identifiable information the agency is collecting, why it is being collected, and how it will be used, shared, accessed, and stored.
+PIAs use the Fair Information Practice Principles (pdf, 107KB) to assess and mitigate any impact on an individual's privacy.
+DHS has conducted a PIA for Intrusion Detection (pdf, 445KB), which replaced the PIAs for E1 and E2.